 Montepulciano

-A medieval hilltop town in southern Tuscany, Montepulciano boasts incredible architecture, grand Renaissance palaces, stunning views over the surrounding valleys, and of course the famous Nebile wine.
-Wander the charming historic squares before finding one of the wine cellars underneath the palazzos to taste a glass or two, or shop at awesome little artisan shops selling unique handmade wares.
+A medieval hilltop town in southern Tuscany, Montepulciano boasts incredible architecture, grand Renaissance palaces, stunning views over the surrounding valleys and, of course, the famous Nebile wine.
+Wander the charming historic squares before finding one of the wine cellars underneath the palazzos to taste a glass or two, or shop at excellent little artisan shops selling unique handmade wares.

 San Gimignano